San Diego, California | May 6-7, 2018

 From pollution caused by hospitals, to chemicals in our food and products, to preparing for disasters, environmental issues challenge the health of nurses, and the patients and communities we care for.
 Over 3 million nurses practice in the US.
 However, not all recognize the importance of understanding the effects of environmental issues on health, especially in busy practice settings in hospitals and clinics.
 College of Nursing curricula do not always include in-depth environmental health content, nor do nurses always have access to continuing education in environmental health.
 The Nursing Summit on Environmental Health will provide both content on critical issues, and practical steps for nurses and non-nurses to take.
 This lively, interactive event will be content rich, offer great networking, and will send nurses home with tools to use to create a healthier planet and therefore healthier people.
 Join us!

-The summit cost is $129 (includes dinner on Sunday and breakfast on Monday).
+The summit cost is $129 (includes nurses networking dinner on Sunday).

 Deep discounted CleanMed rates are available to summit attendees.